FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 Use the US EPA - Flow Pedigree Matrix, this matrix comes preloaded in many FLCAC repositories.
 This matrix can also be found in the [Commons Core Database](https://www.lcacommons.gov/lca-collaboration/Federal_LCA_Commons/Fed_Commons_core_database/datasets) which can be imported as a skeleton structure into any openLCA database.

 #### Data Quality Entry
-Select the US EPA - FLow Pedigree Matrix on the 'General Information' tab and enter data quality scores for each exchange in the inventory on the 'Inputs/Outputs' tab.
+Select the US EPA - FLow Pedigree Matrix on the 'General Information' tab and enter data quality scores for each {term}`exchange` in the inventory on the 'Inputs/Outputs' tab.

 Please reference [EPA's Guidance on Data Quality Assessment for Life Cycle Inventory Data](https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=321834) for information about the development of this matrix and guidance on how to complete it.